log2timeline/dftimewolf/docs/recipe-list.md

 **Details:**

 Collects GCP logs from a project and exports them to Timesketch.
+Some light processing is made to translate the logs into something Timesketch can process.

 Modules: `GCPLogsCollector`, `GCPLoggingTimesketch`, `TimesketchExporter`